Innovating learning design for student success with FeedbackFruits. More than just self and peer assessment.

 Join us to exchange practical insights and evidence-based solutions for innovating course design and deepening the learning experience for all students.

-Every attendee will receive a certificate documenting not only your participation, but also the sessions and the activities you joined.
+Every attendee will receive a certificate documenting their participation on request.
 This certification is a great way to showcase your achievement during the conference, and to acknowledge your commitment to driving educational transformation.

 Pro Vice-Chancellor Learning Futures at Western Sydney University